Nil-Andreu/leads-manager/README.md

 Then, we put the initial state of our app, which will be just an empty object.
 Also gonna createa variable which will contian any middleware we will use.
-Moreover, we will have to create the actual store, which will be eequal to createStore() imported.
+Moreover, we will have to create the actual store, which will be equal to createStore() imported.
 This will take;
 - rootReducer
 - the initial state we have created above
-- and any middleware we want to use, as we are using devtools extension we are going to put composeWithDevTools
+- and any middleware we want to use, as we are using devtools extension we are going to put composeWithDevTools.
+The middleware we want to apply is everyone we have inside of middleware array, so we use the spread operator.

+And finally, export the store so we can import it in the app.

+## 12. Implementing Redux: reducers
+We are now going to create the rootReducer.
+For this, we create the folder reducers inside of the src folder, and create a new file called index.js.